iottly/iottly.github.io/saet_tutorial.md

 # start tcpdump

-this command permit to do scan of the ports, with determinate parameters,some parameters are optional and others are standard
+this command permit to do scan of the interface, with determinate parameters,some parameters are optional and others are standard
 ```
 def _start_dump(interface, protocol, port, hex_flag=None, extra_options=None):
   # formatting date, time according to ISO8601